-The process may be complicated further by the differing views provided by different levels of database-security access.
-A database record that is viewed on the screen by typical end-users generally is created from information stored on multiple data tables, and only database administrators may be able to see the raw data as it is stored in database tables and sub-tables.
+application that is viewed on the screen by a typical end-user generally is created from information stored on multiple data tables, and only database administrators may be able to see the raw data as it is stored in database tables and sub-tables.
 Unfortunately, many database discovery requests combine requests for both database records and database tables as if they were separate and mutually exclusive repositories of information.
 Depending on the technological sophistication of the party representatives managing this discovery, such terminology-mixing can further complicate the process of reaching consensus on the logistics of these discovery requests.

 Other times, the way that database fields are organized into columns, rows, and tables may simplify conversations about the scope of production.
-Depending on the facts in a dispute, entire tables of database information may not be relevant and may not require any litigation hold measures.
+Depending on the facts in a dispute, entire tables of database information may not be relevant and may not be required to be preserved or produced.
 Conversely, other data tables may contain fields of important information that require special treatment.
-To the extent that data is "rolled off" an active database, a database administrator may need to implement additional preservation measures for specific tables to reduce the risk of inadvertently destroying potentially relevant information.
+To the extent that data is "rolled off" an active database, a database administrator may need to implement preservation measures for specific tables to reduce the risk of inadvertently destroying potentially relevant information.

 Illustration i.
 In litigation involving a car manufacturer and the various warranties provided to consumers, plaintiffs request documents to identify the customers of certain models of cars, the cars they purchased, and the warranties they purchased.
-The defendant's database that tracks this information also contains dealership information, the salesperson's information, and the commission the salesperson received on selling the car.
+The defendant's database that retains this relevant data also contains non-relevant information, including dealership, the salesperson, and the commission the salesperson received on selling the car.
 This non-relevant information is stored in the same rows and tables as the responsive, relevant information.
-Because this information was not requested and is not relevant to the dispute, these data fields do not need to be produced.
-Furthermore, even though all this information might appear in a standard view of the customer's database record, the responding party may not be obligated to produce the non-relevant information even if the requesting party asked for "all documents related to" customers of the certain car models.
+The information in these data fields is not relevant to the dispute, and the data fields do not need to be produced.
+Furthermore, even though both the relevant and non-relevant information might appear in a standard view of the customer's database record, the responding party should not be obligated to produce the non-relevant information even if the requesting party asked for "all documents related to" customers of the certain car models.

 Illustration ii.
 In a breach of contract litigation between two companies where the amount paid by one to the other is in dispute, the defendant's accounts-payable database could contain potentially relevant information regarding payments by the defendant to the plaintiff.
-However, absent a persuasive argument to the contrary, data regarding payments to other companies for unrelated transactions is not relevant.
+However, absent a persuasive argument to the contrary, the data records (i.e., rows) regarding payments to other companies for unrelated transactions is not relevant, and need not be produced.

 Illustration iii.
-In the same breach of contract litigation, not every data cell within a record that contains relevant information in the accounts payable database is necessarily relevant and within the scope of discovery.
+In the same breach of contract litigation, not every data field (i.e., column) displayed in a record that contains relevant information in the accounts payable database is necessarily relevant and within the scope of discovery.
 For example, the "payee," "amount," "date," "check number," "approver" and "comments" data fields (and their relationship to each other) may all be relevant, but other data fields in the record may not be relevant (e.g., "unique record ID," "tax ID," etc. ...).
 Id.